sealvault/sealvault/README.md

 ## Experiment freely with Web3

-SealVault is the first key manager with automatic transaction approval.
+SealVault is the first key manager with automated transaction approval.
 This keeps you safe and gets out of the way simultaneously.

 ## Features

-### Automatic transaction approval 🥳
+### Automated transaction approval 🥳

 You decide which dapp to add, after that transactions are approved automatically.